 Elon is known for having a beautiful campus, but most people do not know it is a Botanical Garden and maintained in an environmentally sensitive manner.

-In January of 2005, President Lambert signed a resolution declaring the campus a Botanical Garden.
+In November 2004, President Lambert signed a resolution declaring the campus a Botanical Garden.
 This distinction means the campus provides not only a pleasing aesthetic experience but also serves as an educational tool for the campus and surrounding community.
 Many of the plants, flowers, and trees on Elon’s campus have been labeled to promote environmental stewardship, education, and research.
 This effort is continually expanding with more gardens and labels added every year.
 Plants are carefully selected for every project and garden to ensure that they perform well in their individual environment and require the minimum amount of water, nutrients, and care possible.

 Appropriate plant selection minimizes fertilizer use but, when necessary, it is applied in a scientific and careful manner.
 Fertilizer applications on athletic fields are based primarily upon nutrient need determined from tissue analysis tests.
 On the remainder of campus properties, fertilizer is only applied in the high use and high visibility areas.
 The fertilizer used is custom blended to meet the minimal requirements of campus turf and contains a slow release form of nitrogen, which virtually eliminates excess nutrients from being released.